erinleeny/rails-fall-2017/rescue/README.md

-# rails example animal project
+# Rails example Animal Project
-## incomplete
-## creates animals and visitors for animals
+## Creates animals and visitors for animals.
-project we developed in class to aid us when we create our final project
+A project we developed in class as a guide for creating our final project.